LaurieLBaker/COA-Data-Analysis/content/home/project.md

 ### Criteria

 - **Content** - What is the quality of research and/or policy question and relevancy of data to those questions?
 - **Correctness** - Are the data visualizations chosen an effective means of exploring the questions?
+Are the statistical models chosen an effective means of exploring the data?
+Are the results interpreted correctly?
 - **Writing and Presentation** - What is the quality of the statistical presentation, writing, and explanations?
 - **Creativity and Critical Thought** - Is the project carefully thought out?
 Are the limitations carefully considered?
 Does it appear that time and effort went into the planning and implementation of the project?